Johnstons of Elgin

 Johnstons of Elgin Merino Wool Herringbone Large Bed Throw in Silver Birch

 This is the softest merino wool we could find.
 Made in Scotland by Johnstons of Elgin, who hold a Royal Warrant.
 It is that extra bit special because the best quality wool is used and the fibres are extra fine.

 The weight of the throw is relatively lightweight, so it is perfect for layering or for those who don't like heavy bed blankets.

 - Has great eco credentials, being biodegradable and renewable

 - Thermoregulating.
 It has the superb quality of being able to retain heat but it can also wick moisture away.
 This makes it the ideal material for a bed throw.

 Merino wool is highly sought after.
 Until 1986, Australia banded the export of all Merino Sheep.
 It has a shine, fineness and strength that standard wool doesn’t – it is much softer.
-You'd be forgiven for thinking this was cashmere.
+You'd be forgiven for thinking this throw is made from cashmere.

 This throw is 230cm wide so it is suitable for most bed sizes.

 I adore these throws.
 Herringbone is such a timeless but contemporary pattern.
 Johnstons are undoubtedly one of the top woollen manufacturers globally - typically producing cashmere scarves for well known luxury fashion houses.
 This throw surpassed all my expectations when I got a sample - you won't be disappointed!

 Founded in the eighteenth century, Johnstons of Elgin know a thing or two about textile manufacturing.
 Traditions and expertise have been passed down from generation to generation, and these skills are still executed in the products produced today.